monix/monix.io/_tut/docs/3x/eval/task.md

 //=> List(1, 2)
 ```

-Similar to `gather` there is also unordered version called `wanderUnordered`.
+Similar to `parSequenceUnordered` there is also unordered version of `parTraverse` called `parTraverseUnordered`.

 **NOTE:** If you have the possibility, prefer explicitly using `Task` operators instead of
 those provided by Cats syntax.
 Their default implementations are derived from other